awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 ```

 In the preceding command, replace `MyGroup` with the name of the group\.
 Replace `POLICY_ARN` with the ARN of the AWS managed policy, as follows:
-+  `arn:aws:iam::aws:policy/AWSCodeCommitPowerUser` for access to all of the functionality of AWS CodeCommit and repository\-related resources, except it does not allow deletion of AWS CodeCommit repositories or create or delete repository\-related resources in other AWS services, such as Amazon CloudWatch Events\.
++  `arn:aws:iam::aws:policy/AWSCodeCommitPowerUser` for access to all of the functionality of CodeCommit and repository\-related resources, except it does not allow deletion of CodeCommit repositories or create or delete repository\-related resources in other AWS services, such as Amazon CloudWatch Events\.
-+  `arn:aws:iam::aws:policy/AWSCodeCommitFullAccess` for full control over AWS CodeCommit repositories and related resources in the AWS account, including the ability to delete repositories\.
++  `arn:aws:iam::aws:policy/AWSCodeCommitFullAccess` for full control over CodeCommit repositories and related resources in the AWS account, including the ability to delete repositories\.

 To see the list of access permissions that these AWS managed policies give to a group, see [AWS Managed \(Predefined\) Policies for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-identity-based-access-control.html#managed-policies) in the *AWS CodeCommit User Guide*\.

-## Step 2: Create a Repository in AWS CodeCommit<a name="sample-codecommit-create-repo"></a>
+## Step 2: Create a Repository in CodeCommit<a name="sample-codecommit-create-repo"></a>

-In this step, you create a remote code repository in AWS CodeCommit by using the AWS CodeCommit console\.
+In this step, you create a remote code repository in CodeCommit by using the CodeCommit console\.

-If you already have a AWS CodeCommit repository, skip ahead to [Step 3: Connect Your Environment to the Remote Repository](#sample-codecommit-connect-repo)\.
+If you already have a CodeCommit repository, skip ahead to [Step 3: Connect Your Environment to the Remote Repository](#sample-codecommit-connect-repo)\.

 You can complete this step using the [AWS Management Console](#sample-codecommit-create-repo-console) or the [AWS Command Line Interface \(AWS CLI\)](#sample-codecommit-create-repo-cli)\.

-### Create a Repository in AWS CodeCommit Using the Console<a name="sample-codecommit-create-repo-console"></a>
+### Create a Repository in CodeCommit Using the Console<a name="sample-codecommit-create-repo-console"></a>

 1. If you are signed in to the AWS Management Console as an IAM administrator user from the previous step, and you do not want to use the IAM administrator user to create the repository, sign out of the AWS Management Console\.

-1. Open the AWS CodeCommit console, at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the CodeCommit console, at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.

 1. In the console's navigation bar, use the region selector to choose the AWS Region you want to create the repository in \(for example, **US East \(Ohio\)**\)\.